 Conclusion, intermolecular forces and vapor pressure are inversely proportional.
 The higher the intermolecular forces the lower the vapor pressure and vice versa.

-To learn more chemistry, with our fantastic chemistry tutors in NYC, Brooklyn and online, please call 646-407-9078.
+To learn more chemistry, with our fantastic chemistry tutors in Washington DC and online, please call 646-407-9078.